 Sarah’s natural resource work in the Upper Columbia region began in 1999.
 Her experience in the public and private sector has involved data collection and analysis, as well as facilitating, coordinating, and reporting on watershed and salmon habitat restoration initiatives.
 Her emphasis on collaborative solutions to complex environmental issues stems from her time as a Peace Corps volunteer in Botswana, where she worked on conflicts between wildlife and rural communities.
 She received her Master of Science in Environmental Science from Washington State University, with a focus on resource management and conflict resolution, and a Bachelor of Arts from Wellesley College.
+She is also a certified volunteer mediator for the Wenatchee Valley Dispute Resolution and is in the process of national certification by the Udall Foundation as an Environmental Collaboration and Conflict Resolution (ECCR) practitioner.
 In her leisure time, Sarah enjoys fishing, paddling, camping, and hiking around the Pacific Northwest with her two sons and husband.

 Ryan is a seventh generation Washingtonian and grew up on an alfalfa farm in Okanogan County where his parents still live.
 He completed his Masters in Natural Resources and PhD in Water Resources both at University of Idaho.
 He subsequently completed a postdoctoral fellowship at University of Washington and University of California Santa Barbara.
 He has worked on various natural resource issues including the impact of dams on river temperatures in the Eastern US, forest thinning impacts on water resources the interior Pacific Northwest, and riparian buffers in Nicaragua.
 He currently lives with his wife and two kids and enjoys hiking, hunting, and fishing.